 Policy changes for academic year 2019 to 2020 are subject to regulatory approval by the Welsh Assembly

 If a student decides to take a break or withdraw from their studies, they need to let us know as soon as possible.
 They should also ask their university or college to tell us.

-We’ll then stop their Postgraduate Loan payments.
+We’ll then stop their loan and grant payments.